AndrejStojkovic/CalculatorCLI/README.md

 - No additional dependencies required

 ## Usage
-List of commands from the CalculatorCLI:
+List of commands for the CalculatorCLI:
 ```
 -h, --help           show this help message and exit
 --add ADD [ADD ...]
 Addition function.